 Kubernetes has quickly become the “gold standard” for running containers in production, spanning public, private, and hybrid cloud scenarios.
-It’s been remarkable to watch its explosive progress in even just this past year alone.
-Every cloud vendor now supports an easy-to-use managed Kubernetes solution – Google GKE, Azure AKS, and AWS AKS – making it easier than ever before to get started writing and deploying Kubernetes applications.
+It’s been remarkable to watch its explosive growth just this past year alone.
+Every cloud vendor now supports an easy-to-use managed Kubernetes solution — Google GKE, Azure AKS, and AWS AKS — making it easier than ever to start writing and deploying Kubernetes applications.

 Kubernetes is essentially the “POSIX” for the cloud and unlocks the potential for a true cloud native development platform to be built on top.
 We at Pulumi are tremendously excited by this opportunity – it aligns perfectly with our vision for the future, and our language-driven and true platform approach.

 Despite these advances, Kubernetes can still be intimidating to use.
 This is true for newcomers and experts alike.
 The use of YAML for configuration has led to the “Wall of YAML” problem, giving way to many quasi-languages, often rudimentary templating systems bolted on top of YAML.
 The lack of true end-to-end deployment support – including orchestrated rollouts, knowing when a deployment has completed successfully, or even managing resources outside of Kubernetes itself like databases, container registries, and other hosted services – has led to the “Mountains of Bash” problem.
 All aspects, from creation to deployment to management, can be difficult, particularly at scale.